-The COAG Energy Council proposes to amend the NER in the following ways: 10
+The COAG Energy Council proposes to amend the NER in the following ways:13

-- Clarify what discretion AEMO has regarding suspending a market participant under external administration by deleting clause 3.3.1(b).11 - Allow AEMO not to suspend one or more of a market participant's registrations by amending the clause that defines the procedure for issuing a suspension notice and the extent of that notice.12 - Require AEMO to consider whether the market participant has a sufficient guaranteed funding to meet its trading amounts, as well as any other factors AEMO considers relevant when deciding whether to suspend a market participant under external administration. - Allow AEMO to impose conditions on a market participant under external administration if it decides not to suspend the market participant. - Require AEMO to notify the relevant market participant, the Australian Energy Regulator (AER) and the COAG Energy Council if it decides not to suspend a market participant under external administration.
+- Clarify what discretion AEMO has regarding suspending a market participant under external administration by deleting clause 3.3.1(b).14 - Allow AEMO not to suspend one or more of a market participant's registrations by amending the clause that defines the procedure for issuing a suspension notice and the extent of that notice.15 - Require AEMO to consider whether the market participant has a sufficient guaranteed funding to meet its trading amounts, as well as any other factors AEMO considers relevant when deciding whether to suspend a market participant under external administration. - Allow AEMO to impose conditions on a market participant under external administration if it decides not to suspend the market participant; - Require AEMO to notify the relevant market participant, the Australian Energy Regulator (AER) and the COAG Energy Council if it decides not to suspend a market participant under external administration.

-The Council identifies the following benefits of not suspending a market participant under external administration: 13

-• mitigating the risk of financial instability in the NEM by allowing the market participant, or some of its registration categories, to continue trading in the wholesale market;
+The Council identifies the following benefits of not suspending a market participant under external administration:16 mitigating the risk of financial instability in the NEM by allowing the market participant, or some of its registration categories, to continue trading in the wholesale market;

-8 COAG Energy Council's rule change request, 9 December, 2015, p.
+11 COAG Energy Council's rule change request, 9 December, 2015, p.
 4-5

-9 COAG Energy Council's rule change request, 9 December, 2015, p.
+12 COAG Energy Council's rule change request, 9 December, 2015, p.
 4-5

-10 COAG Energy Council's rule change request, 9 December, 2015, p.
+13 COAG Energy Council's rule change request, 9 December, 2015, p.
 3

-11 This clause prohibits a market participant from participating in the market while under external administration.
+This clause prohibits a market participant from participating in the market while under external administration.

-12 This change would apply to all default events, not just external administration.
+This change would apply to all default events, not just external administration.

-13 COAG Energy Council's rule change request, 9 December, 2015, p.
+16 COAG Energy Council's rule change request, 9 December, 2015, p.
 5

-- maintaining security of supply by allowing a market generator under external administration to continue selling electricity to the wholesale market; and - increasing the likelihood that corporate rescuing initiatives may extract value from the failed company.14
+- maintaining security of supply by allowing a market generator under external administration to continue selling electricity to the wholesale market; and - increasing the likelihood that corporate rescuing initiatives may extract value from the failed company.17

-1.6 The rule making process to date
+1.6 The rule making process

-On 9 June 2016 the AEMC published a notice that it commenced the rule making process and a consultation paper on the issues raised by the rule change request.^{15,16} The Commission received eight submissions in response to the consultation paper.17 Where appropriate, issues raised by stakeholders in their submissions are addressed throughout this draft determination.
-A summary of issues that have not been explicitly addressed in this draft determination, and the Commission's response to them, is provided in Appendix A.
+On 9 June 2016 the AEMC published a notice that it commenced the rule making process and a consultation paper on the issues raised by the rule change request.
+The Commission received eight submissions in response to the consultation paper.
+The Commission received eight submissions in response to the consultation paper.